+Without a doubt, you and your family will love these greens.
 Romaine lettuce is one of the most popular greens in both the garden and the kitchen.
-Gardeners love fast-growing Romaine lettuce.
+Certainly, gardeners love fast-growing Romaine lettuce.
 It forms a loosehead, that is easy to harvest.
 It takes up little space in the garden, too.
 The average American gardener grows a variety of greens.
 Romaine lettuce is usually one of these varieties.
 Use this guide on “How to Grow Romaine Lettuce” and you’re on your way to a great crop of greens.
 So, purchase some romaine lettuce seeds and get growing!

 Sweet and delicious, Roman Emperor Caesar knew what the best tasting lettuce was.
 Romaine lettuce is the basics for Caesar Salad.